If you plan to buy property in Spain, read our guide to see what Spanish mortgages are available to expats and how to apply.

 In the last couple of years, the property market in Spain has finally picked up after a long slump following the financial crash.

-With this in mind, Spanish mortgage lenders offer an array of mortgage products specifically designed for foreign and expat investors, and the government operates a special visa-and-property scheme.
+Spanish mortgage lenders offer an array of mortgage products specifically designed for foreign and expat investors, and the government operates a special visa-and-property scheme.

 If you’re buying in Spain, you’ll need to think long-term, as Spain’s capital gains tax of more than 20% can offset any benefits of buying for short-term investors.